Whitey Kurowski

 George John "Whitey" Kurowski (April 19, 1918 – December 9, 1999) was an American professional baseball third baseman.
-He played his entire career in Major League Baseball (MLB) for the St. Louis Cardinals from to and was an All-Star in five consecutive seasons.
+He played 9 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, and was an All-Star in five consecutive seasons.
 Kurowski's childhood nickname came from his already white hair.

 Childhood

 A native of Reading, Pennsylvania, Kurowski overcame several personal problems, including a bout with childhood osteomyelitis that eventually forced the removal of part of a bone on his right forearm.
 Before he started his baseball career, his older brother died in a mine accident, and his father died from a heart attack during spring training in 1942.

 Playing career

 Kurowski batted and threw right-handed, and debuted as Major Leaguer on September 23, 1941.